 General and administrative expenses consist primarily of personnel-related costs for our executive leadership and finance, human resources and IT departments.
-We expect our general and administrative costs will increase over time as we expand our headcount to support growth in our global business, our VAR network and our customer base.
+We believe our general and administrative costs have stabilized as we have completed our investments required to operate as a public company.